 Control points are set using the left mouse button.
-During this phase, the interaction is a "rubber line" from the previous control point to the mouse position.
+During this phase, the interaction is a 'rubber line' from the previous control point to the mouse position.
 The interaction is stopped by clicking the right mouse button.
 If the Modifier is ON, the angles of the rubber line is constrained to multiples of 45 degrees.
 On machines with only one mouse button the interaction is stopped by double-clicking the mouse button.

-Arc
+Arc:

-The interaction is like InteractiveCreate for PieSlice, except that "moving points" on the periphery is used instead of "rubber lines" from the centre to the periphery during specification of angles in the second phase.
+The interaction is like InteractiveCreate for PieSlice, except that 'moving points' on the periphery are used instead of 'rubber lines' from the centre to the periphery during specification of angles in the second phase.

-InteractiveMove
+InteractiveMove: